mathjax/MathJax/docs/source/start.rst

-See the ``config/default.js`` file, or the :ref:`tex2jax configuration options <configure-tex2jax>` page, for additional configuration parameters that you can specify for the ``tex2jax`` preprocessor, which is the component of MathJax that identifies TeX notation within the page).
+See the ``config/default.js`` file, or the :ref:`tex2jax configuration options <configure-tex2jax>` page, for additional configuration parameters that you can specify for the `tex2jax` preprocessor, which is the component of MathJax that identifies TeX notation within the page).
+See the :ref:`TeX and LaTeX <TeX-support>` page for more on MathJax's support for TeX.

-Here is a complete sample page containing TeX mathematics:
+Here is a complete sample page containing TeX mathematics (also available in the ``test/sample-tex.html`` file):

 .. code-block:: html